 Penn State set a strong early tone, taking possession less than a minute into the game and getting an early shot that sailed high.
 The initial burst was a sign of the next few minutes as Penn State controlled the ball, mostly in the middle of the field.
-Any Kent State offensive press was deftly repelled by the Nittany Lion defense.
+Any Kent State offensive press was defity repelled by the Nittany Lion defense.
 Emily Klingler (Selinsgrove, Pa.) made a solid run down the right side of the field to set up the first penalty corner of the day at the 26:22 mark.
 Kent State goalie Mary Crumlish notched a save against the first Lion shot and two more were blocked on a second corner.
-Kent State pushed the ball down towards the Lion cage after the two corners, but the Lion defense, led by Cori Conley (Oak Park, III.), forced a turnover.
+Kent State pushed the ball down towards the Lion cage after the two corners, but the Lion defense, led by Cori Conley (Oak Park, Ill.), forced a turnover.
 Penn State responded in fine fashion.
 The Lion midfield, led by Meijer, moved the ball down field.
 Meijer sent the ball into the circle and sophomore Alexis Horst (Port Trevorton, Pa.) pushed the ball past Crumlish for the goal at the 24:35 mark to give the Nittany Lions a 1-0 lead.
 Meijer's stick work to the right of the KSU goal forced a third Lion corner at the 16:30 mark.
 Anna Simon (Hanau, Germany) appeared to put Penn State up 2-0 on the corner but the goal was disallowed after review and the Lions retained their 1-0 lead at the 16:07 mark.

 Kent State took its first shot at the 13:40 mark but Lion goalie Jenny Rizzo (Hershey, Pa.) made the save to keep the Lions up 1-0.
 Penn State then answered in furious fashion.
 Meijer once again pushed the ball down field and picked up her second assist of the game with a slick connection to sophomore Abby Myers (Hartland, Wis.), putting Penn State up 2-0 at the 13:21 mark.
-Less than a minute later, senior Gini Bramley (Elizabethtown, Pa.) notched a solo goal from center circle and the Nittany Lions led 3-0 with 12:44 left in the first half.
+Less than a minute later, senior Gini Bramley (Elizabethtown, Pa.) notched a solo goal from center circle and the Nittany Lions led 3-0 with 2:44 left in the first half.
 Kent State could not break through the Penn State defense, with Simon, Conley and Lauren McNally (Marmora, N.J.) holding the Flash to just three shots before a penalty corner as the half expired led to another.
 Rizzo easily saved the final shot and Penn State carried the 3-0 lead into the halftime break.
-Penn State out shot Kent State 10-4 and had three corners to one for the Golden Flash.
-Rizzo had two saves in the opening 35:00 while Crumlish had three for Kent State.
+Penn State out shot Kent State 10-4 and had three for Kent State.